Grain Size: What is Grain Size and How is It Measured?

 Geologists that study sediments and sedimentary rocks use the Udden-Wentworth grain-size scale for describing the sizes of the grains in these materials (Table below).

-What Are the Factors That Determine Sediment Grain Size?
+Factors That Determine Sediment Grain Size

 The size of particles is directly dependent on the type of environmental setting, transporting agent, length and time during transport, and depositional conditions, and hence it possesses significant utility as an environmental proxy.

-Why is grain size important in sedimentary rocks?
+Why is grain size important in sedimentary rocks

 (1) Obtain a deeper understanding of paleo-environmental features or modern environmental impacts, (2) Reconstruct past sedimentary transport histories, depositional conditions, or sediment provenance, (3) Analyze in detail a catastrophic event, such as a tsunami or hurricane deposit, for example.